-Sara Davison, Real Estate Project Manager, shared a story of helping an Our Towns homeowner: “When he explained that he lost his job and had not been able to make his last payment, I was able to connect him with a Habitat Charlotte staff member who would provide a level of care and concern that the private loan servicer likely would not.
+Sara Davison, Real Estate Project Manager, shares a story of helping an Our Towns homeowner: “When he explained that he lost his job and had not been able to make his last payment, I was able to connect him with a Habitat Charlotte staff member who would provide a level of care and concern that the private loan servicer likely would not.
 It felt great knowing that he would be taken care of.”

 Improved reporting functionality creates convenience and improves efficiency for staff.
 “The loan servicing team no longer has to run the monthly report on a precise date; this breathing room is a game changer for staff and their schedules,” explains Sara.
 “The new upload program will allow user friendly mass updates to the database, eliminating tedious data entry for staff especially with annual tax payments.”

 Enhanced skill set decreases costs, saves time and increases employee confidence.
 Sara worked closely with Charlotte Pipe and Foundry volunteer Dave Tompkins to build her skill set with the new database.
 “I have some SQL training but being able to work in person with Dave provided new clarity.
 There is nothing like having someone become familiar with your database and reporting to help problem solve with you one-on-one.
 That attention was invaluable and will now allow me to address certain issues and edit some reports saving time and money on external support.”